-Sometimes referred to as closing fees or escrow fees, settlement fees cover expenses related to an escrow account.
-These fees go toward the cost of managing funds in escrow, transferring funds to the appropriate parties after closing, and handling the signing or notarization of required documents.
-Settlement fees typically cost between $250 and $1,500, though prices vary based on the escrow or title company, your location, and what’s covered by the fees.
+Sometimes referred to as closing or escrow fees, settlement fees cover expenses related to the escrow account that is used to transfer funds to the appropriate parties at closing, and handle the signing or notarization of required documents.

 If your state requires an attorney’s review of the transaction documents, expect to pay for this service.
-Attorney fees may be rolled into other closing costs — such as the settlement fees — depending on your lender and the title company.
+Attorneys fees may be rolled into other closing costs — such as settlement fees — depending on your lender and the title company.

-Though a survey likely was done when you bought your home, your lender may require another one when you refinance your mortgage.
-This report shows your property’s size and layout, and may include coordinates for the exact boundaries.
-If required by your lender, survey fees can cost as little as $150 and run all the way up to $950.
-The cost of these fees varies widely by location and other factors.
+Though a survey likely was ordered when you first purchased your home, your lender may require another one when you refinance.
+This report shows your property’s size and layout, and may include coordinates for its exact boundaries.

 Even though you’re refinancing a home you already own, the transaction needs to be recorded in the public record.
-Local governments charge recording fees for this.
-The cost of recording fees depends on where your home is located and can vary significantly.
-Expect to pay, on average, anywhere from $125 to $400.
+Local governments charge fees for this.
+How much you have to pay in recording fees depends on where your home is located, and can vary significantly.
+Expect these fees to cost around $125 and up.

-Refinancing a home involves a range of different taxes and insurance costs.
+Refinancing a home requires paying various taxes and insurance costs.
 These may include: